confluentinc/examples/multiregion/docs/multiregion.rst

 You can choose how to replicate data, synchronously or asynchronously, on a per |ak| topic basis.
 It provides good durability guarantees and makes disaster recovery (DR) much easier.

+We will use a dedicated metrics cluster running Confluent Control Center to monitor the Multi-Region Cluster.

 Benefits:

 - Supports multi-site deployments of synchronous and asynchronous replication between datacenters